al8ken/FEILDSAustralia/README.md

 For ease of use we also supply for each model resolution a voxet extraction and calculation tool in the script voxetclipcalc.py.
 This script requires escript to be installed.
 This has three main functions:

-1 - Extraction of model sub-volumes as CSV format (e.g. to extract only a desired Lat/Long and/or depth-range or to extract all but a selected volume )
+1 - Extraction of model sub-volumes as CSV format (e.g. to extract only a desired Lat/Long and/or depth-range or to extract all but a selected volume)
-2 - Calculation of the regional field excluding a selected model volume (e.g. as a precursor to more detailed modelling of that volume)
+2 - Calculation of the regional field excluding a selected model volume (e.g. as a precursor to more detailed modelling of that volume).
 3 - Calculation of the residual field from a selected model volume (e.g. as a precursor to more detailed modelling of that volume)

 Please see comments in the script for further details of this tool.
 Note that, as we implement it here, it is model specific and relies on unchanged filenames and directory structure.